Physicslibrary/ARKit-Stereoscope/README.md

 A helpful tutorial dialog box usually come up (desktop browser) but does not on the current mobile Safari (or Firefox).
 So here is short quick start.

-Magnify glass on upper left to find a crater, eg. goclenius<br>
+Magnify glass on top left to find a crater, eg. goclenius<br>
 Tap "Goclenius"<br>
 Red "x" to hide<br>
 Zoom to yellow dot<br>
-Wrench on upper right<br>
+Wrench on top right<br>
 "Generate 3D Print File"<br>
 "Rectangle"<br>
 Draw a yellow rectangle around Goclenius<br>